Last Updated on January 7, 2023 by

 Yes, you can travel outside Portugal.

-The only restriction is that during the period of the residence permit, you can not be absent from Portugal for more than 6 continuous months or 8 non-continuous months.
+The only restriction is that during the period of the residence permit, you cannot be absent from Portugal for more than 6 consecutive months or 8 non-consecutive months.

 Will I be able to work in Portugal?